How to become a DevOps engineer

 This technique monitors individual workflow processes and alerts you to any issues or complications that may arise.
 In addition to alerting you, the system can also guide you to the error, saving you a lot of time and money.
 Instead of tedious searching, you can dive straight into problem-solving.

-Continuous integration, Continuous delivery, Continuous deployment
+Continuous integration, continuous delivery, continuous deployment

 Containerization

 This method is used to isolate processes from the rest of the software.
-The advantage of containers is that they can be started and stopped very quickly and easily, making it easier to create, deploy, and run applications.
+The advantage of containers is that they can be started and stopped very quickly and easily, making it easier to build, deploy, and run applications.

 • standardization,